K3 surfaces and cubic fourfolds with Abelian motive: Chow motives of cubic fourfolds and K3 surfaces

-\begin{rem} Once again, we can play the same game as before by taking $\mathcal{C}_{\frac{2n^2+2n+2}{a^2}}$, $n,a\in \Z$, instead of $\mathcal{C}_{14}$.
-By \cite[Thm.
-2]{Add16}, having $d=\frac{2n^2+2n+2}{a^2}$ is equivalent to having a birational equivalence between $F(X)$ and the Hilbert square of the associated K3 surface.
-Since birational Hyperk\"ahler varieties have isomorphic Chow motives, everything runs the same way, and we have a countably infinite set of families of Fano varieties $F(X)$ with finite dimensional and Abelian motive, whose cubic fourfolds all lie in a fixed $\mathcal{C}_d$. \end{rem}

-On the other hand, let us now consider the Hyperk\"ahler 8fold $L(X)$.
+Let us now consider the hyperK\"ahler 8fold $L(X)$.
 In order to define properly $L(X)$, we need to assume that $X$ does not contain a plane, i.e. $X\not\in\mathcal{C}_8$.
-Then, the analogue of Prop. \ref{fano} is the following:
+Then, the analogue of Theorem \ref{main} is the following: